sttp/Specification/Sections/DesignNotes.md

 * (int16) (Optional) User Data Length (if previous block equals 127)
 * (byte[]) User Data

+## Protocol Negotiation
+Upon connection, session details must be negotiated.
+The initial negotiation will be done in the clear, but renegotiation can be done at anytime.
+It is recommended if encryption is to be used that the first negotiation step will only negotiate the encryption, after the secured channel has been established, then more of the session can be configured.

+Items to be negotiated:
+* Encryption: TLS-1.0, TLS-1.2, ZeroMQ, Kerberos, None
+* Authentication: Password, LDAP, Windows, Certificate, None
+* Message Format: Standard/Compact
+* Connection Type: Who is Client/Server/Peer.
+(This allows server initiated connections if they are desired)
+* List of all supported features needed for this connection
+* Data Point Stream Format: Raw/Standard/Ultra Compact

 ## Feature: Data Point Streaming
 The data stream feature will detail how raw Data Points will be serialized on the wire.